cerego/trigon-api-template/README.md

 ## Summary

 This monorepo structure provides a scalable, maintainable approach to building and testing a TypeScript REST API with core functionality and additional functions.
-By organizing packages separately, it ensures clear organization, test isolation, and flexibility as the project grows.
+By organizing packages separately and utilizing Prisma for database management, TypeScript for domain models, and Zod for validation, this setup ensures clear organization, test isolation, and flexibility as the project grows.